gldog/keep-ours-paths-merge-driver/README.md

 This Git custom merge driver `keep_ours_paths_merge_driver` supports merging XML- and JSON-files.
 It keeps configurable "ours" XPath's or JSON-path's values during a merge.
-The primary use cases are merging Maven Pom files and NPM package.json files.
+The primary use cases are merging Maven Pom files and NPM package.json files, but the merge driver is not limited to these.

 In the following chapters it is described as use cases